This is not an exhaustive list of all the yoghurts on the market.

 Check this out: filtered water, ground whole almonds, tapioca starch, mineral salt (calcium carbonate [ground limestone]), salt, stabiliser (carrageenan), emulisfier (sunflower lecithin), natural flavour.

 Wow.
-Remember, homemade will be just water, almonds and milk.
+Remember, homemade will be just water, almonds and salt.

 Lets talk about the added calcium, as this is often a reason people choose an almond milk.
 As they rightly say on the label, calcium carbonate is ground limestone, or chalk.